myomintun79/mm-unicode-guide-for-Linux/README.md

 # mm-unicode-guide-for-Linux
-This is Myanmar Unicode Installation for Linux
+This is Myanmar Unicode Installation Guide for Linux

 # Keymagic
   Download ibus-keymagic and install it\